caoccao/Javet/README.rst

 If you like my work, please **Star** this project.
 And, you may follow me `@sjtucaocao <https://twitter.com/sjtucaocao>`_, or visit https://blog.caoccao.com/ or https://caoccao.blogspot.com/.
 And the official support channel is at `discord <https://discord.gg/R4vvKU96gw>`_.

 💖 If you like my work, please `donate <https://opencollective.com/javet>`_ to support me.
-If you have a retired Mac OS (x86_64) device and are fine with mailing it to me, that will be great because I don't have such device to support the community.
+By the way, I'm no longer able to renew my JetBrains open-source license with this project.
 Thank you for supporting Javet.

 Major Features
 ==============